julia-ediamond/ticket-viewer/README.md

 ## Features
 <details>
            <summary>The application displays 25 tickets per page, switches between next and previous pages and displays individual ticket details.
-Please note that at the moment first page shows last ticket with id 28, because 3 tickets have been deleted.</summary>
+Please note that at the moment first page shows last ticket with id 28, because 3 tickets have been deleted.
 <details>
            <summary>This project is my first attempt to call and communicate with rest API to source data.
 I chose to use node-fetch for it.
-I got to this decision through the process of trial and error while trying out other options.</summary>
+I got to this decision through the process of trial and error while trying out other options.
 <details>
-           <summary>Pagination is cursor-based.</summary>
+           <summary>Pagination is cursor-based.
 <details>
            <summary>Individual ticket details are displayed by jQuery.
-I realize that today jQuery is not so popular and necessary as it used to be, but it has allowed me to keep my code lightweight and laconic.</summary>
+I realize that today jQuery is not so popular and necessary as it used to be, but it has allowed me to keep my code lightweight and laconic.
 <details>
            <summary>The UI is aimed to be simple and usable.</summary>